top of page

 How to Forgive

 1. Decide you WANT to forgive.
 Decide you want to obey God.
 Release your pride of thinking the offender's sins against you are worse than your sins against Jesus.
 Release your pride of thinking you know better than God (because He tells you to forgive).
-Stop disobeying and just decide to do things god's way.
+Stop disobeying and decide to do things God's way. (repent of your unforgiveness)

 Comments